aarron-lee/gpd-win-tricks/README.md

 The only issue that you may encounter is the screen being the wrong orientation in gamescope-session/game mode.
 This is due to the portrait screen on the 7840u model, vs the native landscape screen on the 8840u model.
 This issue is easy to workaround by changing the relevant kernel arg for orientation.

+Trigger or joystick calibration can be done in Windows by using the GPD calibration tool.
+Thanks [@Trossaloss](https://github.com/aarron-lee/gpd-win-tricks/issues/6)!

 ## GPD Win Max 2

 The WM2 is mostly usable with Linux, but does have some bugs